 This strategic work is done in partnership with the Heads Group which delivers the operational implementation.
 In addition to scrutinising results, priorities and teaching and learning for each group of learners, the standards committee considers carefully the wider curriculum as each of our schools seeks to prepare their children as fully as possible for their next stage in life.

-Jake has a strong background of working within the education support services sector having spent 10 years working in schools in York and has held senior estates management roles in schools across all Key Stages.
-Through Jake’s experiences he has developed a broad skill set including property management, project management, risk management and health & safety management.
-As an active member of the British Institute of Facilities Management, Jake has delivered presentations to the National Educational Estates Conference and in 2017 was awarded the inaugural BIFM Strategic Learner of the Year Award.
+Jake has a strong background of working within the education support services sector having spent 10 years in various senior estates management roles in York schools across all Key Stages.
+Through Jake’s experiences he has developed a broad skill set including property, project, risk and health & safety management.
+A Certified member of the Institute of Workplace & Facilities Management, Jake has Chaired the National Educational Estates Conference and in 2017 he won the inaugural IWFM Strategic Learner of the Year Award.
+Jake’s full time role as Head of Facilities Management Operations at the Ministry of Justice involves responsibility for the delivery of FM Services to Prisons, Probation, Home Office and MoJ HQ Properties.

-In previous roles, Jake has experience within the legal sector during his time at a conveyancing practice, and more recently had the opportunity to coach soccer (football!) to young players across the continental US.
+In previous roles, Jake has experience within the legal sector and more recently had the opportunity to coach soccer (football!) to young players across the continental US.

 As someone who feels passionately about the development and continuous improvement of Pathfinder MAT, Jake brings to the Board a commitment to strive for excellence in all that we do as a family of schools, celebrating each school’s own unique character and history, whilst at the same time never losing sight of the synergies created through collaborative working and the promotion of our shared values as we help each pupil in our care to achieve their potential.

-Jake enjoys married life and likes to spend free time travelling, running and walking Elsa the St. Bernard dog.
+Jake is married to Denise and likes to spend free time travelling, running, football refereeing and walking with St. Bernards Elsa & Nahla.

 Role as link Director for Estates and Health and Safety